tshepang/blog/content/rust-things-i-most-anticipate.md

      platforms ([latest update])
 - [sled] being a production grade database... being used in tikv would be great
 - Having Rust be certified for use in safety-critical systems ([Ferrocene])
-- [hyper] being used as default HTTP backend of cURL ([Hyper progress tracker] and [cURL progress tracker]), because the latter has billions of installations
 - [Planned inclusion in Google Chrome], a browser found in billions of devices
 - [Pijul], a superior alternative to Git, [reaching stability]